 natural logarithm: log(x)

-logarithm of the base 'a': log_a(x), where 'a' is a positive real number
+logarithm to the base 'a': log_a(x), where 'a' is a positive real number

 inverse sine: asin(x)